CicadaKim/cicadakim.github.io/_includes/portfolio.md

 > 05/2017 ~ 04/2018

 #### Personal Project
-> Role : Client Programmer / Game Designer
+> Role : Client engineer / Game Designer
 > There were just me and a game artist

 ![gif1](/img/rosie1.gif)